Light-induced trion-exciton competition revealed by ultrafast photoemission

-One-dimensional electronic systems exhibit rich many-body quantum phenomena, where reduced dimensionality and enhanced interactions give rise to emergent electronic states.
-In particular, Coulomb interactions are amplified by spatial confinement and reduced dielectric screening, leading to the formation of excitons -- tightly bound electron-hole pairs \cite{wannier_structure_1937,scholes_excitons_2006,anantharaman_excitonphotonics_2021}.
-The large binding energies in such systems facilitate excitons as robust quasiparticles that can couple to additional degrees of freedom, drive the emergence of a gapped excitonic insulator (EI) phase \cite{jerome_excitonic_1967,kaneko_new_2025,kunes_excitonic_2015}, or form higher-order complexes such as trions \cite{bondarev_relative_2014}, which are charged excitons containing an additional electron or hole.
-Angle-resolved photoemission spectroscopy (ARPES) \cite{sobota_angle-resolved_2021,gedik_photoemission_2017} has revealed these phenomena in quasi-one-dimensional crystals \cite{smolenski_large_2025,ma_angle_2025,liebich_controlling_2025,klein_bulk_2023}, including exciton-polaron interplay in $\text{Ta}\text{Se}_3$ \cite{ma_multiple_2022}, band flattening in the EI phase of $\text{Ta}_2\text{Pd}_3\text{Te}_5$ \cite{huang_evidence_2024,zhang_spontaneous_2024}, and most recently, the observation of trions in \TNS upon dosing \cite{nitzav_trion_2025}.
+In one-dimensional electronic systems, Coulomb interactions are amplified by spatial confinement and reduced dielectric screening, leading to the formation of excitons - tightly bound electron-hole pairs \cite{wannier_structure_1937,scholes_excitons_2006,anantharaman_excitonphotonics_2021}.
+The large binding energies in such systems facilitate excitons as robust quasiparticles that can couple to additional degrees of freedom, drive the emergence of a gapped excitonic insulator (EI) phase \cite{jerome_excitonic_1967,kaneko_new_2025,kunes_excitonic_2015}, or form higher-order complexes such as trions \cite{bondarev_relative_2014}, which are charged quasiparticles containing an exciton and an additional electron or hole.
+Angle-resolved photoemission spectroscopy (ARPES) \cite{sobota_angle-resolved_2021,gedik_photoemission_2017} has revealed these phenomena in quasi-one-dimensional crystals \cite{smolenski_large_2025,ma_angle_2025,liebich_controlling_2025,klein_bulk_2023}, including exciton-polaron interplay in $\text{Ta}\text{Se}_3$ \cite{ma_multiple_2022}, band flattening in the EI phase of $\text{Ta}_2\text{Pd}_3\text{Te}_5$\cite{huang_evidence_2024,zhang_spontaneous_2024}, and most recently, the observation of an equilibrium trion gas in Ta$_2$NiS$_5$ upon surface electron dosing \cite{nitzav_trion_2025}.

-These recent spectroscopic signatures of trions \cite{nitzav_trion_2025,ma_multiple_2022} are particularly intriguing because, unlike neutral excitons, trions can directly couple optical excitation to charge degrees of freedom.
-Combined with enhanced lifetimes in low-dimensional systems, trions offer new opportunities for tunable optoelectronic and quantum devices, motivating the search for light-induced trions.